 For example, in math, visualization can help with understanding concepts by creating mental images of the problem.
-In literature, visualization can help create pictures in the mind of the characters and scenes from the story.
+In literature, visualization can help create pictures in the minds of the characters and scenes from the story.
 For science, visualization can help see the inner workings of things like molecules and cells.
 And for social studies, visualization can help remember maps and historical events.

-The key is to find a way that works best for you and to use as many senses link as possible when visualizing information.
+The key is to find a way that works best for you and to use as many senses as possible when visualizing information.

 Tips For Making The Most Of Visualization While Studying

 - Be mindful of your breathing.
 Inhale deeply and exhale slowly while visualizing the air filling up your lungs, then leaving them once more.
-This will help calm you down for a more controlled state of relaxation during visualization.
+This will help calm you down for a more controlled state of relaxation during visualization

-- Look at something in front of you (the desk, not your teacher) when visualizing – this helps keep your focus on what’s being studied instead of drifting off into thoughts about other things.
+- Look at something in front of you (the desk, not your teacher) when visualizing – this helps keep your focus on what’s being studied instead of drifting off into thoughts about other things

 If you’re a student, then visualization is one of your strongest study tools.
 We’ve covered the basics of how to use it effectively and what to do when visualizations don’t come easily for you.
 The key takeaway is?
 Use drawing as often as possible because there’s no such thing as too many sticky notes or whiteboards in your life!

 Visualization is a powerful, effective way to study and retain information.
 The most successful students are those who use visualization strategies when they’re studying.
 I’ve found that there are many benefits to visualization, and it’s worth trying out, especially if you’re struggling with your studies.